Skip to main content

 Step 2: Add & Exclude Streams

-Step 3: Add Attatchments
+Step 3: Add Attachments

 Common attachments I like to append to my Matroska (.mkv) video are: